Troubleshooting¶

 Check ClickHouse has the

-The mcp-sentinel-api pods may have started with stale API keys from a previous
+The split API pods (mcp-platform-api, mcp-runtime-api, mcp-analytics-api) may have started with stale API keys from a previous

 setup run.